BikramBhujel/bypassnro/README.md

 ### How to Use
 From the initial **OOBE Screen** (where it asks for your region or network), you can open a Command Prompt window by pressing:
 * **Shift + F10**
-In the Command Prompt, type the following two commands: curl -L bikrambhujel.com.np/bypass -o skip.cmd skip.cmd
+In the Command Prompt, type curl -L bikrambhujel.com.np/bypass -o skip.cmd and skip.cmd